axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

 <h1>Meaning</h1>
  <p>Meaning and Belonging always come and go together.
 They always hold hands, like good friends.</p>
+ <p>Fiat had a way of morphing: we all saw different shapes of it.
+Meaning, Belonging, and all the beings had the ability to change as they deeply listenedn but Fiat&rsquo;s morphing abilities were something else.</p>
+ <p>By the way, all the beings picked up pieces of love as they formed, but Fiat did not.
+But, hey, they were friends.</p>

+<h1>Belonging</h1>
+ <p>&ldquo;<em>It was long time ago</em>,&rdquo; said Belonging, &ldquo;<em>when I met Meaning and soon Fiat</em>.&rdquo; They were all very good friends, Meaning, Belonging, and Fiat.
+They did not know back then how much Fiat would impact their lives.</p>
+ <p>Belonging becomes happier when it finds supporting beings like Meaning and Fiat.</p>

+<h1>Fiat</h1>
+ <p>Fiat came together from only the pieces on the floor.
+Pieces with a sharp edge.</p>
  <p>He had a way of morphing: we all saw different shapes of it.
-Meaning, Belonging, and all the beings had the ability to change as they deeply listenedn but Fiat&rsquo;s morphing abilities were something else.</p>
+Meaning, Belonging, and all the beings had the ability to change as they deeply listenedn but Fiat’s morphing abilities were something else.
  <p>By the way, all the beings picked up pieces of love as they formed, but Fiat did not.</p>

 <h1>How It Started</h1>